Professor Frank Jackson

 - Metaphysics 220309

 Frank Cameron Jackson AO took mathematics and philosophy at the University of Melbourne and a PhD in philosophy at La Trobe University.
 He taught at Adelaide for a year (1967) before moving to La Trobe and then to a chair at Monash (1978).
 He joined the ANU in 1986 as Professor of Philosophy and Head of the Philosophy Program, Research School of Social Sciences.
+Each Fall from 2007 to 2013, he was a visiting professor at Princeton University.

 At ANU Jackson has served as Director of the Institute of Advanced Studies (1998-2001), Deputy Vice-Chancellor (Research) (2001) and Director of the Research School of Social Sciences (2004-2007).
 He was appointed as Distinguished Professor at ANU in 2003.
+He became an emeritus professor on 1 Augsut 2014.

-He is a Corresponding Fellow of the British Academy, the Australian Academy of Humanities, and the Australian Academy of Social Sciences.
+He is a Corresponding Fellow of the British Academy, a Fellow of the Australian Academy of Humanities, and the Australian Academy of Social Sciences.
 He gave the Locke lectures at Oxford in 1995, the Blackwell/Brown lectures in philosophy in 2006, the Gavin David Young lectures at Adelaide in 2012 and was a visiting Leverhulme Professor at Cambridge University in 2011.